Definitely-not-AWS-Workshops/workshop-2-blog/content/2-Tool-Agnostic-Concepts/1-CICD-Definition/_index.md

 pre : " <b> 2.1 </b> "
 ---

-One of the most often used buzzwords is CI/CD, which has different contradicting definitions.
+One of the most often used buzzwords in DevOps space is CI/CD, which has different contradicting definitions.
 I might take the definitions from the book [continuous delivery](https://www.amazon.co.uk/Grokking-Continuous-Delivery-Christie-Wilson/dp/1617298255):

 -  **Continuous Integration (CI)** is the process of combining code changes frequently, with each change verified on check-in.
 -  **Continuous Delivery (CD)** involves being able to release code changes safely at any time, with the process being as simple as pushing a button.